Cheapest Fat Transfer price in Turkey is € 970. Average Fat Transfer cost in Turkey is € 1,384 where prices can go as high as € 2,400.

 There are a few types of autologous fat transfer surgery or fat grafting surgery, depending on the areas where the fat is injected into the body:

-● Fat transfer to face – This technique is a good choice for patients with laugh lines, smile lines, facial creases, acne scars, deep lines between the nose and mouth, forehead wrinkles or other skin depressions.
+● Fat transfer to face– This technique is a good choice for patients with laugh lines, smile lines, facial creases, acne scars, under eyes, cheeks, deep lines between the nose and mouth, forehead wrinkles or other skin depressions.

-● Fat transfer breast augmentation or fat transfer to breast – This technique is recommended for patients who desire a small increase in bust size.
+● Fat transfer breast enlargementorfat transfer to breast– This technique is recommended for patients who desire a small increase in bust size.

-● Fat grafting breast reconstruction – Fat transfer surgery is useful for patients suffering from breast defects.
-It can also be used as a means for total breast reconstruction after mastectomy.
+● Fat grafting breast reconstruction – Fat transfer surgery is useful for patients suffering from breast defects or deformities.
+It can also be used for total breast reconstruction after mastectomy.

-● Fat transfer to buttocks – This technique is called Brazilian butt lift.
+● Fat transfer to buttocks – This technique is also called and known as Brazilian butt lift.

-● Hand rejuvenation with fat transfer surgery – patients can improve the look of their hands, making them appear much younger with this technique.
+● Hand rejuvenation with fat transfer surgery – patients, can improve the look of their hands, making them appear much younger through fat transfer technique.

-● Fat transfer to lips – The harvested fat can be injected into the patient’s lips, making them much fuller.
+● Fat transfer to lips– The harvested fat can be injected into the patient’s lips to make them look naturally fuller.

 Patients with creases or defects in the buttocks, face, bust, hands can benefit from fat transfer surgery.

-Heavy smokers need to quit smoking at least a month before going in for fat transfer surgery as it can have a negative effect on the fat grafting surgery’s outcome.
-Blood thinners are not allowed at least 2 weeks before the surgery.
+Heavy smokers need to quit smoking at least a month before going in for fat transfer surgery as it can have a negative effect on the outcome of fat transfer surgery.
+Blood thinners such as aspirin, herbal supplements and anti-inflammatory medicines are also not allowed at least 2 weeks before the surgery.

-Fat grafting surgery requires either local or general anaesthesia.
-Once the anaesthesia kicks in, the surgeon can begin harvesting the extra fat through liposuction.
-The harvested fat is then reinjected into the patient’s face, hands, buttocks or bust, according to a pre-set objective.
-Once the surgeon is pleased with the result, the fat grafting recovery period can begin.
+Fat transfer surgery requires both local or general anesthesia.
+Once the anesthesia is applied, the surgeon begins harvesting the extra fat from the patients’ body through liposuction.
+The harvested fat is then reinjected into the patient’s treated area such as face, hands, buttocks or bust, according to a pre-set objective.
+Once the expected result is achieved surgery is completed and the fat grafting recovery period can begin.

 Local or General anesthetic